RhetTbull/datetime-utils/README.md

 get wrong so I find it useful to package them into a tested module.
 I also find it makes code more readable and less repetitive.

-datetime-tzutils is a pure Python module with no dependencies.
+datetime_tzutils is a pure Python module with no dependencies.

 Includes: